scalacenter/scalafix/docs/developers/tutorial.md

 - `List[Patch].asPatch`: helper method to convert a list of patches into a single patch.

-This solution is simple but it is buggy
+This solution is simple but it is incomplete

 - the rewrite triggers only for the literal `true` but not `false`
 - the rewrite triggers for any `true` literal even if it is not a function argument.
-For example, `val done = true` becomes `val done = isSuccess = true` which will not compile.
+For example, `val done = true` becomes `val done = isSuccess = true`.

 The first improvement we make is to handle both `true` and `false` literals.